 - Paul had already shown the necessity of baptism in chapter 6, before he wrote chapter 10, and the honest reader of Romans 10 will not discard that Truth to take a position that contradicts other passages (Lk.
 8:15; 2 Tim.
 2:15-18).
 Paul said these Romans had already been “baptized into Jesus Christ…into his death,” where Jesus’ blood is contacted and where they were “then made free from sin” (Rom.
 6:3-5, 16-18; cf. Jn.
 19:33, 34; 2 Cor.
 5:17; Rev. 1:5).
 Paul said we bury the person who is dead in sin and are raised to new life, “through faith in the working of God” (Rom.
 6:1-11; Col. 2:11-13; Titus 3:5; cf. Jn.
 3:5; Gal.
 3:26, 27).
 He said “if” we have done this, “we shall be also in the likeness of His resurrection” (Rom.
 6:5).
 One cannot be saved outside of Christ (Rom.
 8:1; 2 Tim.
 2:10), but Paul taught that one is not “in Christ” until he is “baptized into Christ” (Gal.
 3:27; Rom.
 6:3).

 - The confession of Romans 10 is a confession of faith before men, not a prayer, and certainly not a prayer to Jesus, because Jesus said to ask Him “nothing” in prayer (Jn.
 16:23; Mt.
 10:32; Mk.
 8:38).
 Romans 10:9 is the same kind of confession to men that Jesus mentioned as an essential step for salvation (Mt.
-10:32); the confession of the Truth upon which the church was built (Mt.
+10:32, 33); the confession of the Truth upon which the church was built (Mt.
 16:16); the confession early Christians made to men before being baptized to wash away their sins (Acts 8:37-39).
 It is the good confession that Timothy made before many witnesses (1 Tim.
 6:12, 13).
 It is also the same kind of confession that many Jews were unwilling to make (Mt.
 26:74; Jn.
-7:13; 9:22; 12:42; 16:2), and that is apparently why Paul emphasizes this particular part of the plan of salvation in Romans 10:9, 10.
+7:13; 9:22; 12:42; 16:2), and that is apparently why Paul emphasized this particular requirement for salvation in Romans 10:9, 10.

 - The verses surrounding Romans 10:9, 10 clearly indicate that Paul was focusing on the Jews in that context (10:1-8, 12, 16-21).
 In fact, chapter 9 and much of chapter 11 also deal primarily with the Jews, many of whom did not believe in Christ or were ashamed to confess faith in Jesus before men.
 When reading Romans 10:9, think of Jews who were ashamed to confess Christ.
 That does not mean they did not have to repent or be baptized to be saved like the Jews on Pentecost, or like Paul himself!
 (Acts 2:38-41; 22:16; cf. Rom.
 6:3-5).
 Saul/Paul was still mourning his sins and fasting until he was baptized to wash away his sins (Acts 9:18, 19; 22:16).